 - professionalism when working with colleagues, senior partners, experts and clients

 Paralegal roles are available throughout the UK.
-Your employer may vary between niche/mid-sized firms, to large commercial law firms and in-house legal teams.
+Your employer may vary between niche/mid-sized firms to large, commercial law firms and in-house legal teams.

 Look for job vacancies at:

-Try registering with a specialist recruitment agency, such as:
+You can also register with a specialist recruitment agency, such as: